hitochan777/nile/README.md

-04/05/2012
+#Nile

-Nile -- a hierarchical, syntax-based discriminative alignment package
+a hierarchical, syntax-based discriminative alignment package

 This document describes how to use and run Nile.